kewljuice/be.ctrl.unomi/README.md

 # be.ctrl.unomi

 ## Introduction
-CiviCRM UiT extension: Everything functionally related to UiT migration.
+Everything functionally related to integrating with Unomi in CiviCRM.

 ## Installation
 - You can directly clone to your CiviCRM extension directory using<br>